• Skip to primary navigation

 Three mexican street corn tacos on a white platter

-One of my favorite food sayings is: “It’s okay if you fall apart some time.
+One of my favorite food sayings is: “It's okay if you fall apart sometimes.
 Tacos fall apart, and we still love them”.

 In that sense, I relate strongly to tacos – but really, don’t we all?